feynman-x/CircleViewPagerDemo/README.md

 # CircleViewPagerDemo
-A simple way to create recycle ViewPager.
+A simple way to create cyclic ViewPager.